19th Summer Olympics 1968. History of the Summer Olympics

 Roman Rurua (Greco-Roman wrestling, up to 63 kg)

-Mikhail Voronin ( gymnastics, vault)
+Mikhail Voronin ( artistic gymnastics, vault)

-Larisa Petrik (artistic gymnastics, floor exercises)
+Larisa Petrik (gymnastics, floor exercise)

-Natalia Kuchinskaya (artistic gymnastics, balance beam)
+Natalya Kuchinskaya (gymnastics, balance beam)

-Anatoly Sass, Alexander Timoshinin (rowing, double sculls)
+Anatoly Sass, Alexander Timoshinin (rowing, double scull)

-Ivan Kizimov (equestrian, dressage, individual championship)
+Ivan Kizimov (equestrianism, dressage, individual championship)

-Vladimir Golubnichy ( Athletics, walking 20 km)
+Vladimir Golubnichy ( athletics, walking 20 km)

 Viktor Saneev (athletics, triple jump)